Learning-Augmented Robust Algorithmic Recourse: Introduction

 The emerging literature on the interpretability and explainability of machine learning systems mainly advocates for two main approaches.
 The first approach aims to build inherently simple or interpretable models such as decision lists~\citep{LakkarajuBL16} or generalized additive models~\citep{WangRDLKM17, YangRS17}.
 These approaches provide \emph{global} explanations for the deployed models.
 The second approach attempts to explain the decisions of complex black-box models (such as deep neural networks) only on specific inputs~\citep{RibeiroSG16, LundbergL17,SmilkovTKVW17, SundararajanTY17, SelvarajuCDVPB17, AgarwalJA+21, KohL17, BarshanBD20, EhyaiSS24}.
 These approaches provide a \emph{local} explanation of the model and are sometimes referred to as post-hoc explanations.

-Recourse is a post-hoc counterfactual explanation that aims to provide the lowest cost modification that changes the prediction for a given input with an undesirable prediction under the current model~\citep{WachterMR18, UstunSL19, LooverenK21, RawalL20, SlackHLS21, PawelczykDHKL23}.
+Recourse is a post-hoc counterfactual explanation that aims to provide the lowest cost modification that changes the prediction for a given input with an undesirable prediction under the current model~\citep{WachterMR18, UstunSL19, LooverenK21, RawalL20, SlackHLS21, PawelczykDHKL23, GargNS25}.
 Since its introduction, different formulations have been used to model the optimization problem in recourse (see~\citep{VermaDH20} for an overview).~\citet{WachterMR18}~and~ \citet{PawelczykDHKL23} considered score-based classifiers and defined modifications to help instances achieve the desired scores.
 On the other hand, for binary classifiers,~\citet{UstunSL19} required the modification to result in the desired label.
-Roughly speaking, the first setting can be viewed as a relaxation of the second setting and we follow the second formulation in our work.
+Roughly speaking, the first setting can be viewed as a relaxation of the second setting, and we follow the second formulation in our work.

-The follow-up works on the problem study several other aspects such as focusing on specific models such as linear models~\citep{UstunSL19} or decision-trees~\citep{KanamoriTKI24, BewleyAM+24}, understanding the setting and its implicit assumptions and implications~\citep{BarocasSR20, VenkatasubramanianA20, FokkemaGE24, GaoL23}, attainability or actionability~\citep{JoshiKV+19, PawelczykBK20b, KarimiBBV20, UstunSL19}, imperfect causal knowledge~\citep{KarimiKSV20}, fairness in terms of cost of implementation for different subgroups~\citep{GuldoganZSP023, GuptaNR+19, HeidariNG19} and repeated dynamics~\citep{FonsecaBABS23,BellFA+24,EhyaiSS24}.
+The follow-up works on the problem study several other aspects such as focusing on specific models such as linear models~\citep{UstunSL19} or decision-trees~\citep{KanamoriTKI24, BewleyAM+24}, understanding the setting and its implicit assumptions and implications~\citep{BarocasSR20, VenkatasubramanianA20, FokkemaGE24, GaoL23}, attainability or actionability~\citep{JoshiKV+19, PawelczykBK20b, KarimiBBV20, UstunSL19}, imperfect causal knowledge~\citep{KarimiKSV20}, fairness in terms of cost of implementation for different subgroups~\citep{GuldoganZSP023, GuptaNR+19, HeidariNG19}, repeated dynamics~\citep{FonsecaBABS23,BellFA+24,EhyaiSS24}, temporal data~\citep{BuligaDG+25} and providing model-agnostic explanations for recourse by computing responsiveness scores~\citep{CheonWFU25}.
 Extending our work to account for these different aspects of recourse is left for future work.

-The most closely related works are by \citet{UpadhyayJL21}~and~\citet{NguyenBN+22}.
-We compare our approach to both papers in Section~\ref{sec:findings-comp}.
-The RoCourseNet algorithm~\citep{GuoJC+23} also provides robust recourse though a direct comparison with this algorithm is not possible, as it is an end-to-end approach, i.e., it simultaneously optimizes for the learned model and robust recourse while the initial model is fixed in our approach, just like in~\citep{UpadhyayJL21, NguyenBN+22}.